gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-05-testing-our-model.markdown

 1/1 passes - great!
 Now, I know I promised I'd explain why there's so much code.

-You see, Lithium requires a connection to a database (sorta, ish - we'll talk more about connections later :-)).
+You see, Li3 requires a connection to a database (sorta, ish - we'll talk more about connections later :-)).
 So, if we tried to run this test without `MockEmployees` in the middle, it tries to connect to the database and, unless you've been a clever sausage and done some reading around, you probably haven't done yet!
 So, when you come to run the tests, you get all kind of errors.
-Try clicking a few of the links in the in the test runner under "lithium" - these run the core Lithium tests.
+Try clicking a few of the links in the in the test runner under "lithium" - these run the core Li3 tests.
 Some might not work if you don't have a connection set up.

 Now, generally, there are a couple of things you can do with connections and testing: